 - Delaware- Centers unable to cash lottery tickets

-- Idaho- Boise lottery office closed to the public until June 15
+- Idaho- Boise lottery office has reopened to the public

 - Maine- Lottery office in Hallowell closed for prize claims